 What could be improved and would make the decision a no-brainer:

 The truth is, the needs of photographers vary as much as our jobs, and therefore what one photographer needs from their website is going to differ significantly from the next.
-This post serves only to illustrate my own experience of using the two services.
-My intention is to help guide photographers to make the decision that is best for them by giving them a side-by-side comparison of PhotoShelter and SmugMug.
+This post serves only to compare the options and illustrate my own experience.
+My intention is to help guide photographers to make the decision that is best for them by giving them a side-by-side comparison of PhotoShelter, SmugMug, and Zenfolio.

-Whether you are a current or past user of one of these services and thinking about jumping ship, or have never used either of them and you’re thinking about joining up, my advice is to make the most of the free trials that both companies offer.
-Try one or try them both and see what works for you.
+Whether you are a current or past user of one of these services and thinking about jumping ship, or have never used either of them and you’re thinking about joining up, my advice is to make the most of the free trials that all three companies offer.
+Try one or try them all and see what works for you.
 I would be surprised if one of their membership levels doesn’t serve your needs.

 THANKS FOR READING!